aipartnerup/aipartnerupflow-docs/docs/protocol/03-data-model.md

 **Fields**:
 - `type` (string, optional): Executor type.
 Values: `"local"` (same process), `"remote"` (different process), `"external"` (external service).
-- `method` (string, required if `schemas` present): The key used to look up the executor in the `ExecutorRegistry`.
+- `method` (string, **required**): The executor identifier.
+MUST be the executor.id (registered executor identifier) used to look up the executor in the `ExecutorRegistry`.
 MUST match a registered executor identifier.
 - `input_schema` (object, optional): JSON Schema (draft-07) defining what `inputs` are valid.
 Used for validation before execution.

 **Example**: